-– a new entry in the Regions 1 and 3 feeder-link List as a result of the successful application of Article 4 procedures.
+iii) a new entry in the Regions 1 and 3 feeder-link List as a result of the successful application of Article 4 procedures.
 (WRC-03)

 For a proposed new or modified assignment to the feeder-link List, in the interference analysis, for each test point, the antenna characteristics described in § 3.5 of Annex 3 shall apply.
 (WRC-03)

+For examination of a proposed new or modified assignment to the feeder-link List, in the interference analyses, the Bureau will generate coverage diagrams for assignments of ii) and iii) above based on the minimum ellipse determined by the set of test points of the satellite network36, 37 and the reference antenna patterns used for replanning at WRC-97 of § 3.7.3 of Annex 3 to this Appendix, using the relevant BR software applications.
+(WRC-23)

 ANNEX 3